Ten Desires: Boss characters

 Stage 4 boss, alongside Yoshika Miyako.
-Seiga Kaku is a hermit whose father was also a hermit, and dedicated himself to the Tao, and Seiga grew an interest in the Tao in response, in particular He Xiangu, and became an advocate of Taoism, suggesting to Miko that Taoism could be used to attain superhuman strength.
-Seiga guards the Divine Spirit Mausoleum from invaders, and can use her powers to pass through walls.
-She is very strict to her employee, Yoshika.
+Seiga Kaku is a hermit whose father was also a hermit and dedicated himself to the Tao, and Seiga grew an interest in the Tao in response, in particular He Xiangu, and became an advocate of Taoism, suggesting to Miko that Taoism could be used to attain superhuman strength.
+Seiga guards the Divine Spirit Mausoleum from invaders and can use her powers to pass through walls.
+She is very strict with her employee, Yoshika.